La Croix Fry

 La Croix Fry (/fr/) is a small village contained within the domain of Manigod, Haute-Savoie, France.
 With a population of under 600, it is a popular site for hill walking on the Plateau de Beauregard as well as skiing in the winter.

-It is located in between the large skiing town of La Clusaz and the village of Manigod; the Col de la Croix Fry is on the Tour de France route through the Haute-Savoie department.
+It is located in between the large skiing town of La Clusaz and the village of Manigod; the Col de la Croix Fry, nearby, is part of the Tour de France route through the Haute-Savoie department.